 It’s a poignant optical illusion, plunging you back to that horrific day.
-In the park, you can also visit the interactive Liberty Science Center, or take a quick ferry to the Statue of Liberty.
+In Liberty State Park, you can also visit the interactive Liberty Science Center, or take a quick ferry to the Statue of Liberty and Ellis Island.
 Be aware that there are no signs to the Memorial, but Liberty Park Visitor’s Center staff will provide you with a map to get you there.

-Mana and Lamey asked high profile collectors, “why keep your artwork packed in crates when you can exhibit your collections for all to see?
+Mana and Lamey asked high-profile collectors, “Why keep your artwork packed in crates when you can exhibit your collections for all to see?
 They’re here, anyway.”
-So the partners built big, bright, gleaming galleries to showcase contemporary art to greatest effect.
+So the partners built big, bright, gleaming galleries to showcase contemporary art to the greatest effect.

 Then, Mana and Lamey enticed established and emerging artists to this repurposed tobacco factory, opening 100 individual studios that provide both solitude and “lets-get-a-cuppa-coffee” community.
 (When an artist’s studio door is open, it’s an invitation to come in and talk).

 The six massive floors of Mana Contemporary are full of all aspects of fine and performing art.
 A whole gallery is devoted to four hundred Richard Meier architectural models.
 There are also photography studios, book publishers, a silk-screening workshop, a crating shop, a frame-maker, and eateries.

 Lemay insists that this facility is “not a museum.
 There’s no place like this in the world.”
 Collectors can come and visit their once-hidden-away, now-exhibited art, and then head into the warren of artist studios to see what tickles their fancy next.
 Collectors-in-the-making find a fertile field here.

 Artists need not leave the grounds (or the building) in order to frame, crate, and ship their pieces around the world.